Ten Commandments of GIS

 Thou shalt specify the cellsize of thine rasters, and attend to

-their other Environment settings, and not blindly accept
+their other Environment settings, and not blindly accept the

 Thou shalt pay attention to

-Thou shalt not depend on corrupt
+Thou shalt not depend on a corrupted

 yea verily, thou shalt open a blank new map and add thine data to it,

-where to find them.
+knowing where to find them.